 ‘Bleak’ Irish rental market out of control, charity claims

-Minister says options to lift housing supply being sought amid calls for freeze on price hikes
+Minister says options to lift housing supply being sought amid calls for rent freeze

-Minister for Finance Paschal Donohoe said Minister for Housing Eoghan Murphy was looking for ways to ‘increase the supply of housing’ after another report showed a further rise in rents.
-File photograph: Bryan O’Brien/The Irish Times.
+Rents in Dublin are now 36 per cent, some €520 a month, higher than their previous peak a little over a decade ago.
+Photograph: Bryan O’Brien

 Continued nationwide rent increases are “unsustainable and out of control”, the chair of housing charity Threshold has said.